 How to Migrate Your Etherscan API Calls to Blockscout

-Why Use the Blockscout API
+Why Use Blockscout PRO API

 1. Update the Base URL